BaseMax/FitnessTrackerGraphQLTS/README.md

 - `searchUsers`: Search for users based on their usernames or other criteria.
 - `searchWorkouts`: Search for workouts based on various filters (e.g., date, exercise, routine).
 - `createWorkoutPostComment`: Add a comment to a workout post made by another user.
-- `likeWorkoutPost`: Like a workout post made by another user.
+- `likeWorkoutPost`: Like a workout post made by another user. note: If you have already liked it, it will be disliked.
 - `createExerciseReview`: Allow users to review an exercise based on their experience.
 - `updateExerciseReview`: Update an existing exercise review.
 - `deleteExerciseReview`: Delete an exercise review.